-Change in Benefit Terms: The figures above do not include any liability impact that may have resulted from plan changes which occurred after June 30, 2013 as they have minimal cost impact.
+Change in Benefit Terms: The figures above do not include any liability impact that may have resulted from plan changes which occurred after June 30, 2013 as they h impact.
 This applies for voluntary benefit changes as well as any offers of Two Years Additional Service Credit (a.k.a.
 Golden Handshakes)

 2 Employers are assumed to make contributions equal to the actuarially determined contributions (which is the actuarially determined contribution).
-However, some employers may choose to make additional contributions towards their side-fund or their unfunded liability.
-Employer contributions for such plan exceed the actuarial determined contributions.
-CalPERS has determined that employer obligations referred to as side-funds are not considered separately financed specific liabilities.
+However, some emplo to make additional contributions towards their side-fund or their unfunded liability.
+Employer contributions for such plan exceed the actuarial determined contributi determined that employer obligations referred to as side-funds are not considered separately financed specific liabilities.

 3 Covered-Employee Payroll represented above is based on pensionable earnings provided by the employer.
-However, GASB No. 68 defines covered-employee payroll as the total payroll of employees that are provided pensions through the pension plan.
-Accordingly, if pensionable earnings are different than total earnings for covered-employees, the employer should display in the disclosure footnotes the payroll based on total earnings for the covered group and recalculate the required payroll-related ratios.
+However, GASB No. 68 defines covered-employee payroll as t employees that are provided pensions through the pension plan.
+Accordingly, if pensionable earnings are different than total earnings for covered-employees, the employer the disclosure footnotes the payroll based on total earnings for the covered group and recalculate the required payroll-related ratios.

-Notes to the Required Supplementary Information For the Fiscal Years Ended June 30, 2019 and 2018
+Notes to the Required Supplementary Information For the Fiscal Years Ended June 30, 2021 and 2020